 ART 230.
 Spanish Art and Architecture.
 (3 h)

 Study of the development and uniqueness of Spanish art and architecture within the framework of Mediterranean and Western art in general.
+Special focus on works viewed during group tours around Spain.
 Counts as an elective for the Spanish major.
 Offered in Salamanca.

 ART 231.
 American Visual Arts.
 (3 h)